1 Mo-Vember 2009 (Sunday) - Return to the Duck House

 And so to

-of the morning, I didn’t actually need my coat.
-There was a bit of a
+the morning, I didn’t actually need my coat.
+There was a bit of a torrential

-torrential downpour whilst we were at the station, but we were under cover.
+downpour whilst we were at the station, but we were under cover.
+The train

-The train was a bit delayed.
-Apparently there were trees on the line
+was a bit delayed.
+Apparently there were trees on the line somewhere near

-somewhere near Maidstone which was having a knock-on effect, but Brian and I
+Maidstone which was having a knock-on effect, but Brian and I arrived

 One of the things I like about being a roving reporter for Beer in the Evening is going back to pubs to see if they have changed over time.
 I see from previous blog entries that it’s a couple of years since I last did a Rye-based pub crawl.
 So my reviews we out of date, and therefore what might have been mistaken for a booze-up was actually justifiable research.